User-friendly introduction to PAC-Bayes bounds: Online Learning

 Sequential classification focuses on the following problem.
 At each time step $t$, \begin{itemize} \item a new object $x_t$ is revealed, \item the forecaster must propose a prediction $\hat{y}_t$ of the label of $y_t$, \item the true label $y_t\in\{0,1\}$ is revealed and the forecaster incurs a loss $\ell(\hat{y}_t,y_t)$, and updates his/her knowledge. \end{itemize} Similarly, online regression and other online prediction problems are studied.

 Prediction strategies are often evaluated through upper bounds on the regret $\mathcal{R}eg(T)$ given by:

 where $\{f_\theta,\theta\in\Theta\}$ is a family of predictors as in Section~\ref{section:introduction} above.
-However, a striking point is that most regret bounds hold without any stochastic assumption on the data $(x_t,y_t)_{t=1,\dots,T}$: they are not assumed to be independent not to have any link whatsoever with any statistical model.
+However, a striking point is that most regret bounds hold without any stochastic assumption on the data $(x_t,y_t)_{t=1,\dots,T}$: they are not assumed to be independent nor to have any link whatsoever with any statistical model.
 On the other hand, assumptions on the function $\theta\mapsto \ell(f_\theta(x_t),y_t)$ are unavoidable (depending on the strategies: boundedness, Lipschitz condition, convexity, strong convexity, etc.).

-A popular strategy, strongly related to the PAC-Bayesian approach, is the exponentially weighted average (EWA) forecaster, also known as weighted majority algorithm or multiplicate update rule~\cite{lit1989,vov1990,ces1997,kiv1999} (we also refer to~\cite{bar1974} on the halving algorithm that can be seen as an ancestor of this method).
-This strategy is defines as follows.
-First, let $\rho_1 = \pi$ be a prior distribution on $\Theta$.
+A popular strategy, strongly related to the PAC-Bayesian approach, is the exponentially weighted average (EWA) forecaster, also known as weighted majority algorithm or multiplicate update rule~\citep{lit1989,vov1990,ces1997,kiv1999} (we also refer to \citet{bar1974} on the halving algorithm that can be seen as an ancestor of this method).
+This strategy is defined as follows.
+First, let $\rho_1 = \pi$ be a prior distribution on $\Theta$, and fix a learning rate $\eta>0$.
 Then, at each time step $t$: \begin{itemize} \item the prediction is given by

 \item when $y_t$ is revealed, we update

 \end{itemize}